Good Health Means Healthy Skin and Strong Bones

 Just as it is across the world, in South Africa too, non-communicable diseases continue to become a huge concern.
 These kinds of diseases are known as lifestyle diseases and they contribute hugely to an individual’s quality of life.
 It starts to make a whole lot of sense that good health does pay.

-Because lifestyle diseases are becoming so prevalent, pressure is being put on supporting bodies like government, life insurance and medical aids.
+Yes, lifestyle diseases are becoming prevalent.
+Therefore, pressure is being put on supporting bodies like government, life insurance and medical aids.
 One example of a lifestyle disease is obesity.
 Obesity has become a really serious healthcare problem across the world, and shows no sign of abating.
-Research from Discovery Vitality reveals that obese people are spending an extra 30% more on their medical costs compared to people of normal weight.
+Discovery Vitality research reveals that obese people spend 30% more on their medical costs compared to people of normal weight.

 Obesity does not stop there either; it is a risk factor for other diseases too, such as heart disease and diabetes.
 From Discovery Vitalitys ObeCity Index which was released last year in 2014, it estimates lifestyle diseases will outnumber communicable deaths by the year 2030.

 Some serious Risk Factors to Look At